iflytek/athena_website/docs/业务镜像构建流程/mmocr业务镜像构建示例.md

 ---
 sidebar_position: 2
 ---
-# MMOCR business image construction
+# MMOCR Business Image Construction

 > By combining the mmocr service with the aiges inference service framework, the rapid implementation of service inference is realized.